Kleene-Star/KleeneStar.Core/doc/kleenestar.form.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

 The architecture model extends **KleeneStar** form management with a hierarchical structure that enables flexible, modular, and visually differentiated form design.
 At its core is the IForm interface describing a form as a standalone unit.
-Each form consists of a set of tabs (IFormTab), each containing one group (IFormGroup).
+Each form consists of a set of tabs (`IFormTab`), each containing one group (`IFormGroup`).
 These groups form the structural basis for arranging form elements and can contain both concrete fields as leaves and further groups as inner nodes.
 This creates a nested tree that can represent complex layouts and logical groupings within a form.

-The group elements themselves are polymorphic and realized through specialized IFormGroup implementations.
-These include FormGroupVertical, FormGroupHorizontal, FormGroupMix, FormGroupColumnVertical, FormGroupColumnHorizontal, and FormGroupColumnMix.
-Each variant defines a specific layout behavior: FormGroupVertical enables vertical stacking of fields with labels and help texts.
-FormGroupHorizontal provides a horizontal arrangement.
+The group elements themselves are polymorphic and realized through specialized `IFormGroup` implementations.
+These include `FormGroupVertical`, `FormGroupHorizontal`, `FormGroupMix`, `FormGroupColumnVertical`, `FormGroupColumnHorizontal`, and `FormGroupColumnMix`.
+Each variant defines a specific layout behavior: `FormGroupVertical` enables vertical stacking of fields with labels and help texts. `FormGroupHorizontal` provides a horizontal arrangement.
 The mix variants combine these approaches, for example via vertical fields with help text below or column-based layouts with flexible alignment.
 This variety allows precise control over the visual presentation and supports both simple and complex UIs.

 The `IFormManager` acts as the central control unit for form management.
-It provides methods for creating, cloning, querying, and removing forms and ensures that all changes are communicated system-wide via events such as FormAdded, FormUpdated, and FormRemoved.
+It provides methods for creating, cloning, querying, and removing forms and ensures that all changes are communicated system-wide via events such as `FormAdded`, `FormUpdated`, and `FormRemoved`.
 This enables other components to react to form changes without being directly coupled to the manager, supporting loose coupling and architectural extensibility.

-All forms also have a lifecycle state (TypeFormState) distinguishing between active, archived, and deleted.
+All forms also have a lifecycle state (`TypeFormState`) distinguishing between active, archived, and deleted.

 ## UI Concepts and Pages